Advising and Registration Information for Chemical Engineering (ChE) Majors

 - Check SPIRE to make sure there are no time conflicts in your plan and that the courses you propose are being offered next semester.

-- Discuss your proposed schedule with your advisor.
-Let your advisor know of any problems you are having, questions you have, or advice you need.
+- Discuss your proposed schedule with your advisor or the advising coordinator.
+You should also discuss any problems you are having, questions you have, or advice you need.

 - The Course Selection Form is a plan based on a mid-semester discussion between Student and Advisor concerning the appropriate courses to take during the next semester.
 If your interests change, and depending on the grades you receive at the end of the current semester, you may need to change your plan and/or repeat courses.
-All changes should be discussed with your Advisor.
+All changes should be discussed with your advisor or the advising coordinator.

 - A student must maintain a cumulative GPA of C (2.0) in the core Chemical Engineering courses to remain in good standing in the major.
 To graduate with a degree in Chemical Engineering, students must have a cumulative GPA of 2.0 in the core Chemical Engineering program.